ismayc/ismayc.github.io/teaching/soc301-f2016/ps.md

 All problem sets are due at 10 AM unless otherwise specified.

+- PS9:  Create five questions in R Markdown on the [RStudio Server](http://beta.rstudio.org) in an R Markdown file named `ps9.Rmd` in your `LastnameFirstname` folder.
+You may work on this in partners if you like.
+Please email me with whose file you will be sharing and who you are working with.
+This is due on Monday, October 17.

 - [PS8](https://goo.gl/forms/LSH83PVgzY5yRfdy1) due Monday, October 3

 - PS7:  Create five multiple choice questions in R Markdown on the [RStudio Server](http://beta.rstudio.org) in the template file retrieved via the code below.
 This is due on Wednesday, September 28.